 Becky’s essay on helicoptering her own insecurities during Erma Workshops, Whim to Revelation, appears at HumorWriter.org, and her winning essay, Revealing Ink, appears in print at the University of Dayton Magazine.

 Becky is currently polishing a lighthearted memoir about adding the title mother-in-law to her adult journey, and working through early drafts of a multi-generational novel.
 Follow Becky on Facebook to receive updates.

-In her second decade of recovery since discovering a tendency spin like a whirling dervish, hovering over her children, Becky still feels the tug.
-Writing as BeckyB, a former helicopter parent, she explores the middle ground between over parenting and under parenting, sharing her own experiences and those of helicopter parents who choose to remain anonymous.
-Searching the boundaries in each situation, she offers confessions of overstep, empathy for motivation, and absolution for those willing to admit their own addiction to hovering.
+In her second decade of recovery since discovering a tendency spin like a whirling dervish, Becky still finds the occasional need to curb the urge.
+Writing as BeckyB, she explores the middle ground between over helping and under helping.
+Sharing her own stories, as well as experiences of readers who choose to remain anonymous, BeckyB explores the boundaries in each situation, offers confessions of overstep, empathy for motivation, and absolution for those willing to admit their own helicopter hovering urges.

-Becky adapted a version of the AA 12-step program for helicopter parents.
-“I thought I wasn’t a helicopter parent, but I admit that I sometimes feel powerless over my urge to help my children, my in-law children and my grandchildren.”
-Join her in recovery.
+Becky adapted a version of the AA 12-step program for helicopter addicts (‘copter parents and others).
+“I admit that I sometimes feel powerless over my urge to help my children, my in-law children, my grandchildren, my parents, and my friends.”
+Join BeckyB in recovery.